This section covers:

 The next question is "what types of data are being measured?"
 The test used should be determined by the data.
 The choice of test for matched or paired data is described in Table 1 and for independent data in Table 2.

 It is helpful to decide the input variables and the outcome variables.
-For example in a clinical trial the input variable is type of treatment - a nominal variable - and the outcome may be some clinical measure perhaps Normally distributed.
-The required test is then the t test (Table 2).
+For example, in a clinical trial the input variable is the type of treatment - a nominal variable - and the outcome may be some clinical measure perhaps Normally distributed.
+The required test is then the t-test (Table 2).
 However, if the input variable is continuous, say a clinical score, and the outcome is nominal, say cured or not cured, logistic regression is the required analysis.
-A t test in this case may help but would not give us what we require, namely the probability of a cure for a given value of the clinical score.
-As another example, suppose we have a cross sectional study in which we ask a random sample of people whether they think their general practitioner is doing a good job, on a five point scale, and we wish to ascertain whether women have a higher opinion of general practitioners than men have.
+A t-test in this case may help but would not give us what we require, namely the probability of a cure for a given value of the clinical score.
+As another example, suppose we have a cross-sectional study in which we ask a random sample of people whether they think their general practitioner is doing a good job, on a five point scale, and we wish to ascertain whether women have a higher opinion of general practitioners than men have.
 The input variable is gender, which is nominal.
 The outcome variable is the five point ordinal scale.
 Each person's opinion is independent of the others, so we have independent data.
-From Table 2 we should use a X2 test for trend, or a Mann-Whitney U test (with correction for ties).
+From Table 2 we should use a χ2 test for trend, or a Mann-Whitney U test with a correction for ties (N.B. a tie occurs where two or more values are the same, so there is no strictly increasing order of ranks – where this happens, one can average the ranks for tied values).
 Note, however, if some people share a general practitioner and others do not, then the data are not independent and a more sophisticated analysis is called for.
 Note that these tables should be considered as guides only, and each case should be considered on its merits.

-a If data are censored. b The Kruskal-Wallis test is used for comparing ordinal or non-Normal variables for more than two groups, and is a generalisation of the Mann-Whitney U test. c Analysis of variance is a general technique, and one version (one way analysis of variance) is used to compare Normally distributed variables for more than two groups, and is the parametric equivalent of the Kruskal-Wallistest. d If the outcome variable is the dependent variable, then provided the residuals (see ) are plausibly Normal, then the distribution of the independent variable is not important. e There are a number of more advanced techniques, such as Poisson regression, for dealing with these situations.
+a If data are censored. b The Kruskal-Wallis test is used for comparing ordinal or non-Normal variables for more than two groups, and is a generalisation of the Mann-Whitney U test. c Analysis of variance is a general technique, and one version (one way analysis of variance) is used to compare Normally distributed variables for more than two groups, and is the parametric equivalent of the Kruskal-Wallistest. d If the outcome variable is the dependent variable, then provided the residuals (the differences between the observed values and the predicted responses from regression) are plausibly Normally distributed, then the distribution of the independent variable is not important. e There are a number of more advanced techniques, such as Poisson regression, for dealing with these situations.
 However, they require certain assumptions and it is often easier to either dichotomise the outcome variable or treat it as continuous.